International Day for the Elimination of Violence Against Women: History

 The actress Melania Dalla Costa is testimonial for the 2019 United Nations (UNICRI) campaign ‘I am no longer myself’ against violence towards women, to be held on the November 25th International Day for the elimination of violence against women.

 The campaign was handled by photographer Dimitri Dimitracacos.

+On November 25, 2020, Diego Armando Maradona died, overshadowing the International Day for the Elimination of Violence Against Women.
+Some experts suggest moving this observance to August 26, the date of the Women's March on Washington.

 Recognition in different countries

 Australia

 In Australia, a campaign has formed around International Day for the Elimination of Violence against Women.

 Philippines

 Since 2002, the Philippine government has been actively participating in the global activism against gender-based violence from November 25 to December 10 of each year.
 In 2006, through a presidential proclamation, the Philippine campaign was extended to until December 12, which is known as the Anti-Trafficking in Persons Day.
 The country's commitment to the observance was strengthened when a law was made declaring November 25 of every year as the "National Consciousness Day for the Elimination of Violence Against Women and Children."